pointfreeco/swift-html/README.md

 ### Xcode Sub-project

-Submodule, clone, or download Html, and drag `Html.xcodeproj` into your project.
+Submodule, clone, or download swift-html, and drag `Html.xcodeproj` into your project.

 ## Interested in learning more?